Chansik Yoon

 Growth in the Shaded Sun: The Role of International Development Finance and Corruption

 Abstract: Since the 1960s, the Development Assistance Committee (DAC) has been a primary conduit for development finance (DF) from developed to developing countries.
 In the last two decades, China has emerged as a major DF provider with distinct lending practices.
 I present the first comprehensive analysis of how developing countries strategically determine the amount, sources, and sectoral allocation of DF.
-Using project-level DF data and corruption indices from over 110 countries between 2000 and 2021, I find that recipient country corruption is linked to greater reliance on Chinese DF, including more projects and larger project sizes, compared to DAC DF.
-There are also disproportionately larger flows to hard-to-monitor sectors.
-Developing a growth model that includes active government diversion choices under varying monitoring intensities of DAC and Chinese DF, I explore the impact of Chinese DF on citizen welfare across 108 developing economies.
-Results show that similar corruption levels may lead to very different welfare outcomes depending on which sectors are being financed.
+Using project-level DF data and corruption indices from over 110 countries between 2000 and 2021, I find that recipient country corruption is linked to greater reliance on Chinese DF, through more projects and larger project sizes, compared to DAC DF.
+Higher corruption is also linked to disproportionately larger flows to hard-to-monitor sectors.
+I explain the findings with a novel growth model that includes active government diversion choices under varying monitoring intensities of DAC and Chinese DF across sectors.
+Calibrating the model for 108 developing economies and 13 sectors, I explore the impact of Chinese DF on citizen welfare in recipient countries.
+Results show that similar corruption levels may lead to very different welfare outcomes depending on which sectors are financed by Chinese DF.
+Compared to the counterfactual steady state without Chinese DF, roughly 15% of the countries experience unambiguous welfare improvements, 29% experience negligible or ambiguous effects, and 55% experience potentially large welfare reductions due to the presence of Chinese DF.

 Working Paper